graphql/graphql-spec/spec/Section 4 -- Introspection.md

 * `kind` must return `__TypeKind.OBJECT`.
 * `name` must return a String.
 * `description` may return a String or {null}.
-* `fields`: The set of fields query-able on this type.
+* `fields`: The set of fields that can be selected for this type.
   * Accepts the argument `includeDeprecated` which defaults to {false}.
 If {true}, deprecated fields are also returned.
 * `interfaces`: The set of interfaces that an object implements.